yangtau/yangtau.github.io/pages/dbms/txs/ssi/slide.md

 ### Read-Only Transactions

 - SI:
-  - read-only txns are never delayed because of concurrent txns’ writes
+  - read-only txns are never delayed because of concurrent txns' writes
   - read-only txns never cause delays of write txns
 - SSI:
   - read-only txns can be aborted and can abort write txns